wenbinwu85/mojim/README.md

 3. the lyrics is saved to a txt file

 requirement:
+1. requests
-1. beautifulsoup 4
+2. beautifulsoup 4
-2. html5lib
+3. html5lib